flutter/website/src/content/get-started/learn-flutter.md

-   If you have experience with other object-oriented languages, like Java, C++, or Swift, Dart should feel familiar to you, and you may be comfortable skipping this.
+   If you have experience with other object-oriented languages, like Java, C++, or Swift, Dart should feel familiar to you, and you might be comfortable skipping this section.
 2. [Write your first Flutter app][]
-:  This Codelab introduces the basics of Flutter by creating an app that works on mobile, desktop, and web.
+:  This codelab introduces the basics of Flutter by creating an app that works on mobile, desktop, and web.
 3. [Fundamentals course][]
 :  This is an opinionated set of documentation for the new Flutter developer.
-It will guide you through some of the most important pieces of building Flutter applications.
+It guides you through some of the most important pieces of building Flutter applications.